We're POWERING the future of ovarian cancer research

 The Powell-Drescher Foundation will power the future of ovarian cancer research to change these statistics.
 Here's how:

 We will award grants to fund compelling ovarian cancer research, while continuing to build an endowment that funds research into the future.
 Successful grant applications will include an explanation of how the research will directly, or have the potential to directly, touch the patient/survivor, and involve an advocate(s)* as an integral part of the research team.
-We anticipate releasing our first request for application (RFA) in the second half of 2024.
+We anticipate releasing our first request for application (RFA) in the first half of 2024.
 Check back here for additional information as it becomes available.

 We will provide resources to both mentor advocates* on their role in research and to educate scientists on survivor advocacy.
 As a first step, we will fund an advocate’s attendance at a major ovarian cancer research symposium in 2023, thereby providing an opportunity for the advocate to meet scientists and promote collaboration with them, as well as to learn more about the current state of research to bring back to the ovarian cancer community.
 You can learn more, and apply, here: